Bigrob7605/nanoplastics-investigation/socialmediapost.md

 • **New peer-reviewed evidence:** Nanoplastics amplify pathogens, not just contaminate humans
 • **⚠️ England E. coli statistics removed pending verification**
 • **Calls for urgent action:** Congressional, FDA, and hospital supply chain action needed

+🔎 **Correction (2 Aug 2025):** We removed an England E. coli statistic and a Journal of Nanobiotechnology citation pending source verification.
+The core finding—nanoplastics detected in human tissues—remains unchanged.

 **🦠 BREAKING:** New study finds nanoplastics triple toxin output in E. coli, turning routine infections into amplified threats.
 *⚠️ NOTE: Previous citation to Journal of Nanobiotechnology study has been removed pending verification of source accuracy.*